 From 1 January 2017, customers coming off the schemes have accessed the same market offers for feed-in tariffs that are available to other solar customers.
-This means that they transferred onto the current feed-in tariff scheme.
+This means that they transferred onto the minimum feed-in tariff scheme.

 The government encourages customers to shop around to find the best energy offers available.
 The Victorian Energy Compare tool is an independent price comparator that helps Victorians find and compare electricity, solar and gas retailer tariffs and check if they could save money by switching to alternative offers.

 The Standard Feed-in Tariff (S-FiT) arrangements closed to new applicants on 31 December 2012.

 The S-FiT generally provided a 'one-for-one' rate*, based on the retail electricity rate paid by the customer, for excess renewable electricity generated by eligible properties across Victoria.

 Customers with solar or other renewable energy systems, such as wind, hydro or biomass, with a system size of less than 100 kilowatts were able to access the scheme prior to its closure.
 However, in 2012, for the period that the Transitional Feed-in Tariff (T-FiT) was open to new applicants, there was no requirement for electricity retailers to offer the 'one-for-one' S-FiT to solar PV customers with systems of 5kW or less.
 Provided they met the relevant eligibility criteria these customers would generally have been offered T-FiT.